Trump taps Energy Department's No. 2 to take over for Perry

 Perry, who told The Wall Street Journal that he spoke to Giuliani at Trump's direction, said that he is leaving the Cabinet because he wants to return to Texas.

-It was not immediately clear how the nomination would fare in the Senate given partisan divisions and the administration's wide-ranging resistance to congressional requests for information and testimony in the Ukraine investigation, but Brouillette's status as the No. 2 player at the department means that he can transition easily into the role of acting secretary if he's not confirmed quickly.
+It was not immediately clear how the nomination would fare in the Senate, given partisan divisions and the administration's wide-ranging resistance to congressional requests for information and testimony in the Ukraine investigation.
+Brouillette's status as the No. 2 player at the department, however, means that he can transition easily into the role of acting secretary if he's not confirmed quickly.

 Additionally, said Dan Eberhart, CEO of Canary, an oilfield services company and a GOP donor, he's well-positioned to take over.